linnykos/tiltedCCA/README.md

 ```
 The package itself depends on several packages.
 These include `MASS`, `RSpectra`, `Matrix`, `Seurat`, `SeuratObject`, `irlba`, `RANN`, `dbscan`, `scales`, `sparseMatrixStats`, `RColorBrewer`, `ggplot2`, `ggrepel`, and `quadprog`.
 See the last section of this README to see where (i.e., CRAN, Bioconductor, or GitHub) to download all such packages.

+After installation of all the dependencies, the installation of the `tiltedCCA` package itself is fast (less than 2 minutes).

 # Setup

 The following shows the suggested package versions that the developer (GitHub username: linnykos) used when developing the Tilted-CCA package.